 Moral of this story?
 It doesn’t matter how impossible it may seem, the person who irritates you has their own inner world of insecurities, hurts, and experiences you know nothing about—but if you did, you would wish you had spent all your time simply loving them.

 Earlier this week, I connected with a blog reader who recently created a beautiful mashup of the song, “I Can Only Imagine.”
-It talks about one day seeing Jesus face to face, and wondering what our response to seeing His glory will be—a perfect posture as we approach Easter Sunday.
+It talks about one day seeing Jesus face to face, and wondering what our response to seeing His glory will be.
 I don’t know what my response will be when that day comes, but I can only imagine I won’t regret any of the moments I chose to lay down my pride in favor of loving another—because doing so will echo through eternity.

 No matter if we click with a person right away or they rub us the wrong way, let’s take time to learn them.
 Once we do, we won’t be able to help but love them—just like a new favorite song.

 Below is the song I was talking about—give it a play!
 I literally cannot stop listening, and I currently have ALL the goosebumps.
-Happy Easter! 💜
+Enjoy! 💜